hillhwaga/Project_1/README.md

 * what is the call to action based on the data?

 ## Libraires used
-Pandas, Plotly, Python, Numpy, and ...
+Pandas, Plotly, Python, and Numpy.

 ## Task
 * Analyze applicant's economic staus.